 The suggestions in this article will help you coach your teens through Step 2: Explore the possibilities.
 Armed with information they have gathered in Step 1, your teens are ready to dig more deeply into a variety of industry sectors and occupations.

-Suggest your teens focus on an industry sector rather than on specific occupations to come up with a list of options that reflect their interests.
-A sector is a group of occupations that require similar skills, values and interests.
-For example, hospital administrator, physician and nurse’s aide are all occupations within the health care sector.
+Suggest your teens focus on an industry or sector rather than on specific occupations to come up with a list of options that reflect their interests.
+An industry is a group of organizations that require similar skills, values and interests.
+For example, hospital administrator, physician, and nurse’s aide are all occupations within the health care industry.

-Expanding their thinking from occupation to sector will help your teens stay open to possibilities.
-For example, if your teens have a passion for film or music, you could suggest they research the entertainment industry to discover the range of occupations available in that sector.
+Expanding their thinking from occupation to industry or sector will help your teens stay open to possibilities.
+For example, if your teens have a passion for film or music, you could suggest they research the entertainment industry to discover the range of occupations available there.
 Likewise, if they are intrigued by computer programming, suggest they check out the information technology sector.
 Encourage your teens to keep track of the occupations that attract them in each sector.

 Learning about sectors will also help your teens to prepare for the many employment transitions they will likely encounter in their careers.
 Employment transitions happen when people change their work or when their working conditions change around them.
 It’s estimated that your teens are likely to experience an average of 17 employment transitions in their working lifetimes.
 Developing a sector-wide view will help them stay flexible and adapt to change.

-Alis offers an Industry Outlooks page with links to current and emerging sectors.
+Alis offers an Industries and Sectors page with links to occupations and job postings in different industries.